Influenza viruses infect our cells, but cell entry alone does not result in influenza (the disease).

 So we quickly reach peak virus levels and become infectious.
 These numbers all come as part of a range – higher or lower, longer or shorter all being possible.
 In those with mild or no symptoms, peak Flu virus levels are generally lower than in those who have clear signs and symptoms.

-Flu: from me to you
+Influenza virus transmission: from me to you

-Flu viruses transmit via propelled droplets (≥5μm), aerosols or after contact with infected people or contaminated surfaces and objects onto which virus-laden droplets have settled.
+Flu viruses reportedly transmit via propelled droplets (≥5μm), aerosols or after contact with infected people or contaminated surfaces and objects onto which virus-laden droplets have settled.

 As well as the virus itself, environmental conditions impact how long Flu virus can remain infectious on surfaces and in these droplets and droplet nuclei.[12,13] Flu viruses can also remain infectious on nonporous surfaces for some time in general.
 We come into contact with these kinds of materials many times each day.[2,3] Unless we live on an island near a Jedi temple.